BrowserWindow

 win.title

-property that determines the title of the native window.
+A string property that determines the title of the native window.

 Note: The title of the web page can be different from the title of the native window.

-macOS Windows
+win.minimizable macOS Windows

-property that determines whether the window can be manually minimized by user.
+A boolean property that determines whether the window can be manually minimized by user.

-On Linux the setter is a no-op, although the getter returns true
+On Linux the setter is a no-op, although the getter returns true.

-macOS Windows
+win.maximizable macOS Windows

-property that determines whether the window can be manually maximized by user.
+A boolean property that determines whether the window can be manually maximized by user.

-On Linux the setter is a no-op, although the getter returns true
+On Linux the setter is a no-op, although the getter returns true.

 win.fullScreenable

-property that determines whether the maximize/zoom window button toggles fullscreen mode or
+A boolean property that determines whether the maximize/zoom window button toggles fullscreen mode or

 maximizes the window.